Irfanandcats/Aux-Generator/README.md

 # Aux Generator
 Generate new auxs for your own use!

-Please use this properly, eg. using them on Roblox or programs allowed to run these.
+Please use this properly, this is compatible for Roblox only.
-These all are made from lua, some may be executed on unsupported programming languages such as JavaScript.
+JavaScript and other unsupported files are welcome, you may need to use HttpService.

 # Use
 Please download this file if you aren't using a program that doesn't require importing.